pieroproietti/penguins-eggs-book/chapter-9.md

 > 2.Virtual Machine Testing:

--   Install a virtualization software like VirtualBox, VMware, or KVM on your computer.
+* Install a virtualization software, prefer KVM based, like `gnome-boxes`, `proxmox-ve`, etc, over proprietary `virtualbox` or `VMware`;

--   Create a new virtual machine using the virtualization software.
+* Create a new virtual machine using the virtualization software.

--   During the virtual machine creation process, configure the system specifications such as CPU, memory, and storage based on your requirements.
+* During the virtual machine creation process, configure the system specifications such as CPU, memory, and storage based on your requirements.

--   When prompted to select an ISO or boot media, choose the ISO file created with the **"**eggs**"** tool.
+* When prompted to select an ISO or boot media, choose the ISO file created with the "eggs" tool.

--   Complete the virtual machine creation process and start the virtual machine.
+* Complete the virtual machine creation process and start the virtual machine.

--   The virtual machine will boot from the ISO, allowing you to test the operating system or software contained within the ISO.
+* The virtual machine will boot from the ISO, allowing you to test the operating system or software contained within the ISO.

 > 3. Physical System Testing: